open-telemetry/opentelemetry.io/content/en/blog/2023/end-user-discussions-04.md

 Using these receivers, you can start sending telemetry data from different components of your application.

-#### Roadmap for auto instrumentation in OpenTelemetry

-**Q:** Is there any roadmap for auto instrumentation in OpenTelemetry?

-**A:** Auto instrumentation is not a priority for OpenTelemetry right now.
-It is also something that is driven by the community.
-If you're interested in the auto-instrumentation of a language or want to improve on existing areas, you can take it up.
-On a side note, the first version of Golang auto instrumentation just got released.

 ## Meeting Notes & Recordings